jayinc/docs/content/slu-examples/example-configuration/contact-form.md

 # Basic information
 This configuration demonstrates how to implement a simple contact form that can be filled by using voice.

-It defines five entities (`name`, `street_address`, `email_address`, `phone_number` and `dob`), that are all implemented using our [standard variables](/slu-examples/standard-variables/).
-The idea is to map each of these entities to a different field in a form.
-The [Codepen example](https://codepen.io/aukkonen/pen/gORjbBp?editors=1010) related to this configuration does this simply by using the name of the entity as the identifier of the form component, to which the entity value is written.
+It defines five entities (`name`, `street_address`, `email_address`, `phone_number` and `dob`) that are all implemented using our [standard variables](/slu-examples/standard-variables/).
+The idea is to assign each of these entities to a different field in a form.
+The [Codepen demo](https://codepen.io/aukkonen/pen/abwMmNM?editors=1010) related to this configuration does this simply by using the name of the entity as the identifier of the form component, to which the entity value is written.

 The configuration supports utterances such as
 - *"my name is sherlock holmes"*